-ANTH 204 Pacific and New Zealand Archaeology
+Pacific and New Zealand ANTH 204 Archaeology

-0.15 FFTS OC

-An archaeological perspective on cultural change in the Pacific Islands, including New Zealand, from earliest human settlement until the early colonial era.
+0.15 EFTS OL.
+OC 18 points An archaeological perspective on cultural change in the Pacific Islands, including New Zealand, from earliest human settlement until the early colonial era.
+One of ARCH 101, ANTH 103, 104, 106, or 54 points